 The aim of the tours was to grow an audience that wasn’t so dependent on which bands were playing on each occasion.

-The aim of the tours was to grow an audience that wasn’t so dependent on which bands were playing on each occasion.
+The tours aimed to grow an audience that wasn’t so dependent on which bands were playing on each occasion.
 It was also important to him that he try to organise a touring circuit that included Hamilton, Palmerston North, and Nelson – thereby helping to reach audiences outside the main centres.

 This cash injection allowed Blink to pay off his debts and purchase his own 12-seater van, so that he no longer had to hire one for each tour: “That year I bought a Transit van for around nine thousand dollars, which is the stupidest thing I ever did.
 It kept breaking down, so ended up continually having to pay for repairs on it.
 One month it broke down twice and cost me about three thousand dollars in repairs, and during that time I’d had to pay for rentals anyway so I could continue the tour.
 During the time I owned it, I easily would’ve spent another nine to ten thousand dollars on repairs or replacement van hire.”